Lrebaud/ICARE/README.md

 ## Description

-The Individual Coefficient Approximation for Risk Estimation (ICARE) survival model use a minimal learning strategy to reduce to risk of overfitting on the often noisy and censored survival data.
+The Individual Coefficient Approximation for Risk Estimation (ICARE) survival model uses a minimal learning strategy to reduce to risk of overfitting on the often noisy and censored survival data.
 To do so:
  * drop highly correlated features
  * for each feature:
-   * evaluate feature sign in univariate
+   * evaluate feature sign using an univariate approach
    * normalize the feature
    * multiply the feature by its sign
- * the prediction is computed with the mean of all signed features
+ * the prediction is computed as the mean of all signed features

 This makes the model more robust to overfitting.
 It also makes it resilient to the curse of dimensionality.
 We hypothesize that it is better to have too many features than too few for this model.
-This algorithm is implemented by the `IcareSurv` estimator in this package.
+This algorithm is implemented in the `IcareSurv` estimator in this package.

-To improve the performances, this model can be bagged.
-The package provide `BaggedIcareSurv` estimator which does the ensembling of multiple `IcareSurv` estimators.
+To improve the performance, this model can be bagged.
+The package provides `BaggedIcareSurv` estimator that does the ensembling of multiple `IcareSurv` estimators.

 The models make predictions that are **anti-concordants** with the target.
-For instance, if the target is the survival in days since baseline, the prediction corresonds to the **ranking risk** of death.
+For instance, if the target is the survival in days since baseline, the prediction corresponds to the **ranking risk** of death.

 ## Getting Started